On the homotopy type of complexes of graphs with bounded domination number: The matching

 \begin{proof}[Proof of Proposition~\ref{lexi2}] By Vizing's Theorem~\ref{vizing}, $\sigma$ has the form

 where we can safely assume $a<\min\{b,c,d\}$ and $b<c$.
 Under these conditions $ab$ plays the role of $a_0b_0$ in the statement of the proposition, and $a_1b_1|a_2b_2|a_3b_3$ becomes

-Note that the latter 2-cell lies in $R_{12}$ and determines $\sigma$ (as indicated in the statement of the proposition) in view of Vizing's theorem and Remark~\ref{not12}.
-To complete the proof, it suffices to check that~(\ref{q23match}) cannot appear as the second entry in~(\ref{qmatch1}) or in~(\ref{qmatch2}).
+Note that the latter 2-simplex lies in $R_{12}$ and determines $\sigma$ (as indicated in the statement of the proposition) in view of Vizing's theorem and Remark~\ref{not12}.
+To complete the proof, it suffices to check that~(\ref{q23match}) cannot appear as the higher dimensional simplex in~(\ref{qmatch1}) or in~(\ref{qmatch2}).
 For this, note that the degree of the vertex with the smallest label in the non-trivial component of~(\ref{q23match}) ---i.e., vertex $a$--- equals~1.
 This immediately rules out the case of~(\ref{qmatch1}), as well as the case of~(\ref{qmatch2}) when $b=1$ (this ``$b$'' is used in the context of the notation of~(\ref{qmatch2})).
-To rule out the remaining case, i.e.~the case of~(\ref{qmatch2}) where (its) vertex $b$ is greater than 1 (so the corresponding label $d$ is 1), it suffices to compare the labels of the two vertices \begin{itemize} \item[(i)] vertex of degree 1 with the higher label (this is vertex $b$ in~(\ref{q23match}), and vertex $c$ in~(\ref{qmatch2})); \item[(ii)] vertex of degree 2 which is adjacent to the vertex of degree 1 with the smaller label (this is vertex $c$ in~(\ref{q23match}), and vertex $a$ in~(\ref{qmatch2})). \end{itemize} For, in the case of~(\ref{q23match}), the label of vertex in (i) is smaller than the label of the vertex in~(ii), whereas the opposite inequality holds in the remaining case of~(\ref{qmatch2}). \end{proof}
+To rule out the remaining case, i.e.~the case of~(\ref{qmatch2}) where (its) vertex $b$ is greater than 1 (so the corresponding label $d$ is 1), it suffices to compare the labels of the two vertices: \begin{itemize} \item[(i)] vertex of degree 1 with the higher label (this is vertex $b$ in~(\ref{q23match}), and vertex $c$ in~(\ref{qmatch2})); \item[(ii)] vertex of degree 2 which is adjacent to the vertex of degree 1 with the smaller label (this is vertex $c$ in~(\ref{q23match}), and vertex $a$ in~(\ref{qmatch2})). \end{itemize} For, in the case of~(\ref{q23match}), the label of vertex in (i) is smaller than the label of the vertex in~(ii), whereas the opposite inequality holds in the remaining case of~(\ref{qmatch2}). \end{proof}

-\begin{proposition} $\mathcal{Q}$ is a pairing in $R_{12}$ all whose critical cells lie in dimension 2. \end{proposition} \begin{proof} It remains to prove that if two 1-dimensional cells $\sigma,\sigma'\in R_{12}$ are $\mathcal{Q}$-paired to a common 2-dimensional cell in $R_{12}$, then in fact $\sigma=\sigma'$.
-We consider all possible cases arising from the combination of the forms ((\ref{opt1}) or~(\ref{opt2})) of $\sigma$ and $\sigma'$.
+\begin{proof}[Proof of Proposition~\ref{summa}] In view of Proposition~\ref{lexi2}, it only remains to prove that if two 1-dimensional cells $\sigma,\sigma'\in R_{12}$ are $\mathcal{Q}$-paired to a common 2-dimensional cell in $R_{12}$, then in fact $\sigma=\sigma'$.
+We consider all possible cases arising from the combination of the forms ((\ref{opt1}) or~(\ref{opt2})) of $\sigma$ and~$\sigma'$.

 {\bf Case I}.
 Assume $\sigma$ and $\sigma'$ have, respectively, the forms

 with $3\leq a<c$, $a'<b'$, $a'<c'<d'$ and, additionally, $b=1$.
 Then the common $\mathcal{Q}$-matched pair would be